Logo

 Robert Mitchum starred opposite Wilford Brimley in the 1986 made-for-TV movie Thompson's Run.

-In 1991, Mitchum was given a lifetime achievement award from the National Board of Review of Motion Pictures; in the same year, he received the Telegatto award and, in 1992, the Cecil B DeMille Award from the Golden Globe Awards.
+In 1991, Robert Mitchum was set to receive a lifetime achievement award from the National Board of Review of Motion Pictures.

 Robert Mitchum has appeared in films until the mid-1990s, such as Jim Jarmusch's Dead Man, and he narrated the Western Tombstone.